-Dairy manufacturers have indicated that they have difficulty recruiting highly skilled people to the dairy sector.
-This has subsequently impacted on the development of their engineering and other capabilities.
+Attracting and retaining skilled people to the diary sector is crucial to maintaining the development of dairy manufacturer’s engineering and other capabilities.
 This skill gap has been identified as an impediment to the future productivity and competitiveness of the industry.

-Gardiner Dairy Foundation has taken a proactive approach to try and overcome this challenge by investing in the Monash University Team Initiative (MITI).
-This program forms part of Gardiner Dairy Foundations commitment to strengthen dairy communities, through our People Development portfolio.
+Gardiner Foundation has taken a proactive approach to overcome this challenge by investing in the Monash University Team Initiative (MITI).
+This program forms part of Gardiner Foundation’s commitment to strengthen dairy communities, through our People Development portfolio.

 The initiative places small multi-disciplinary teams of students with a dairy manufacturer to solve a specific company challenge over a 12 week period, during the university summer break.